 Alex is a Senior TDT major with a concentration in lighting and stage management.
 This year she is the lighting designer on Heart of Shrapnel, Sense and Sensibilities, and Cherry Orchard.
 Additionally, she is one of several lighting designers on the Fall Dance Concert and an assistant lighting designer on 42nd Street.

-Alyssa Wise is a freshman at Elon University.
+Alyssa Wise is a BFA Acting freshman at Elon University.
 She has been involved in theatre since she was nine years old and has performed in school productions and several community theatre groups including the Garner Towne Players and the Justice Theater Project.
 Her most memorable role was "Emmie Understudy" in the Justice Theatre Project's production of Caroline, or Change.
 She was a student in the Pre-Professional Training Program at the North Carolina Theatre Conservatory and has taken virtual classes with the Stella Adler Academy in New York.
-Alyssa is very excited to be a part of her first production at Elon!
+Alyssa is very excited to be cast in her first Elon production.

 Callie is so excited to perform in this show as she embarks on her senior year at Elon University.
 Previously, she played The Attendant in Medea and Popo in Clown Bar.
 Outside of Elon, Callie has performed in The Wizard of Oz with TheatreLeague and Nine with Spinning Tree Theatre.
 She also interned with MICHA this past summer during their workshop series and she has served as literary intern for Unicorn Theatre.
 Finally, Callie is proud to have participated in film projects both in and out of school (Bresee, Commuters, etc.).
 She is excited for what the future holds! @callie_fabac